swe4103/swe4103-project/README.md

     - `middleware/`
       - Reusable plugins to modify requests typically used for cache control, authentication, error handling, etc.
     - `routes/`
-      - Where you declare the path of API endpoints and assign to controllers
+      - Declares the path of API endpoints and assigns to controllers
     - `services/`
       - Handles business logic and interacts with data sources or external APIs (like our database)
     - `index.js`